nnstreamer/nnstreamer-example/README.md

 # NNStreamer Examples

-This repository shows developers how to create applications using nnstreamer/gstreamer.
-In order to show how to develop nnstreamer applications without building nnstreamer, but by simply installing nnstreamer packages, this repository is supposed to be built independently from nnstreamer.git.
+This repository shows developers how to create their applications using nnstreamer/gstreamer.
+We recommend that you try to install nnstreamer package with Tizen/gbs command (or Ubuntu/pdebuild) in order to develop nnstreamer applications without compiling nnstreamer soruce code directly.
+This repository has been detached from nnstreamer.git to be built independently from the nnstreamer souce code since Jan-09-2019.

-We plan to provide the following example applications
+We provides example applications based on nnstreamer as following:

-- Linux native (Tizen/Ubuntu) nnstreamer applications
+- Traditional Linux native applications
-- gst-launch script applications
+   - Linux/Ubuntu: GTK+ application
+   - gst-launch-1.0 based scripts
-- Android GUI applications
+- Tizen GUI Application
+   - Tizen C/C++ application
-- Tizen .NET (C#) applications
+   - Tizen .NET (C#) application
+   - Tizen Web application
-- Web applications (Tizen)
+- Android applications
+   - NDK based C/C++ CLI applicaton
+   - JNI based GUI application